microsoft/FluidFramework/packages/runtime/ink/README.md

 # Next steps for Ink/Canvases

 Ink is an in-progress data structure with the purpose of facilitating collaborative inking.
-There is a set of anticipated work to be done still, including breaking changes across Ink, client-ui/OverlayCanvas, and the Canvas component.
+There is a set of anticipated work to be done still, including breaking changes across Ink, client-ui-lib/OverlayCanvas, and the Canvas component.
 Please do try it out and let us know what you think, but also be prepared for the following incoming changes:

 ## Coordinate bundling
 - Enable bundled coordinate updates rather than one per op
 - Use PointerEvent.getCoalescedEvents(), along with the bundled coordinate updates to improve rendering fidelity and hang resistance

 ## Canvas consolidation
-- Replace client-ui's OverlayCanvas with ink's InkCanvas, or remove it.
+- Replace client-ui-lib's OverlayCanvas with ink's InkCanvas, or remove it.
 - Consider splitting the new InkCanvas control into input/output, to enable reuse of input handling across multiple renderers.

 ## Wet ink and ink drying